-Although we haven’t officially seen Starfield in nearly two years, there’s still a lot to be excited about.
-Not only is it Bethesda’s first self-developed title not in the Fallout or Elder Scrolls franchises, but it finally gives Todd Howard the ability to create something unlike anything we’ve seen before.
+Starfield is Bethesda’s first self-developed title not in the Fallout or Elder Scrolls franchises, finally giving Todd Howard the ability to create something unlike anything we’ve seen before.

 After the release of Fallout 76, Bethesda went through a bit of a rough patch.
 Starfield has the potential to restore the company’s reputation and at just the right time considering the massive hype revolving around The Elder Scrolls 6.

 If you’re interested in Bethesda games, here’s everything you need to know about Starfield, including its release date, gameplay, leaks and more.

 During Microsoft + Bethesda's E3 2021 presentation, Starfield was brought back into the limelight with a cinematic teaser.
 It was also revealed that the game would be launching on November 11th, 2022.
 It will be an Xbox Series X|S and Windows 10 exclusive and will be available day one with Xbox Game Pass.